Financial Aid Overview

 General Eligibility Criteria: How do I qualify?

-The Federal Direct Stafford Loan program is not based on your income or assets; there is no requirement to demonstrate financial need.
+The Federal Direct Loan program is not based on your income or assets; there is no requirement to demonstrate financial need.

 The eligibility criteria to qualify are: